By Jay Valentine, ContingencySales

 About The Author

-Jay Valentine is the CEO of ContingencySales, bringing disruptive technology to market without early venture capital.
+Jay Valentine is the CEO of ContingencySales, an investment company bringing disruptive technologies to market without early venture capital.
 His commentary is at www.JayValentine.com.